Apply for citizenship – for children

 - the person has sole custody or

 If the child has lived in Sweden and has had the right of residence for three years, an assessment is made of whether the child’s parents fulfil the requirements for the right of residence.
-You must therefore send in documents that show that you as the guardian fulfil the requirements for the right of residence or residence card.
+You must therefore send in documents that show that you as the parent/legal guardian fulfil the requirements for the right of residence or residence card.

 How to verify your right of residence or residence card